chevere/nogatonga/MINDMAP.md

 Data for route binding is stored at `./data` folder.
 These files return data as a set of key-value pairs.
 This data will be available at template-view layer.

+You can use `./data/_data.php` to provide common data that will be available for all route bindings.

 ### Template

 The template views and snippets are at the `./template` folder.